cul/rbml-archivesspace/authorityControl/README.md

 Extract list of duplicate agents from AS caused by 100/600 import syntax<br/>
 Extract csv of target and victim AS IDs<br/>
-Run mergeCreators.py (works, currently written only for people) to dedupe<br/>
+Run mergeCreators.py, mergeCorps.py, and mergeFamilies.py (works) to dedupe<br/>

 ***INITIAL LOAD OF AUTHORITY NUMBERS***